Life Insurance Policy Ownership

 - Contingent Beneficiary: The contingent beneficiary is the individual or entity you designate to inherit your life insurance money if the primary beneficiary passes away before you.

-- Revocable Beneficiary: The policy owner can cancel at any time before their death.
+- Revocable Beneficiary: The policy owner can cancel before their death.

 - Irrevocable Beneficiary: The policy owner cannot cancel unless the beneficiary consents.
 An irrevocable beneficiary can’t change the policy.